legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 3.2.
 Area of Operation

-‘Training Vessel’ Training Vessel which may be either a sailing or motor vessel, means a vessel which is operated to provide:

-The vessel must be properly and safely manned at all times, both at sea and if necessary in port, by a sufficient number of experienced and competent personnel to ensure that trainees are adequately supervised giving particular consideration to the number, age and sex of the trainees.

-‘Weather deck’ means the uppermost complete weather tight deck fitted as an integral part of the vessel's structure and which is exposed to the sea and weather.
+***Note**- the fact that a trainee(s) may contribute towards the cost of their welfare whilst on board should not imply that they are passengers.

+The Minimum age of trainees should be an issue for the National Marine Administration and requirements should be as indicated in the National Annex.

+All training should be properly organised with clearly detailed objectives and outcomes.

 ### 3. APPLICATION AND INTERPRETATION

-The Minimum age of trainees should be an issue for the National Marine Administration and requirements should be as indicated in the National Annex.
+‘Weathertight’ has the meaning given in annex I of ICLL.
+Weathertight means that in any sea conditions water will not penetrate into the ship.

 ### 3.3 Equivalent Standards, Exemptions and Existing Vessels

+### 3. APPLICATION AND INTERPRETATION

+Exemptions should be granted only by the Administration.

 ### 3.3.1 Equivalent standards

+‘Weather deck’ means the uppermost complete weather tight deck fitted as an integral part of the vessel's structure and which is exposed to the sea and weather.

 Exemptions should be granted only by the Administration.

-### 3.2.
-Area of Operation

-‘Weather deck’ means the uppermost complete weather tight deck fitted as an integral part of the vessel's structure and which is exposed to the sea and weather.

-‘Weathertight’ has the meaning given in annex I of ICLL.
-Weathertight means that in any sea conditions water will not penetrate into the ship.

 The granting of exemptions will be limited by the extent to which international conventions allow and should be regarded as exceptiona

+### 4.1 General Requirements

+### 4.5.2.
+Masts and Spars and tanding Rigging

 ### 4.4.
 Enclosed Compartments within the Hull and below the Freeboard Deck provided with Access through Openings in the Hull

-### 4.5.2.
-Masts and Spars and tanding Rigging
+### 4.5.
+Rigging on Sailing Vessels

+### 4.5.1.
+General

 ### 4.5.3.
 Rigging Fittings

-### 3.4.
-Interpretation

-### 4.5.4.
-Sails

-### 4.5.1.
-General

 ### 4. CONSTRUCTION AND STRENG

 In any case the intention should be to achieve a standard of safety which is at least equivalent to the standard of ICLL.

-In general, hatches should be kept closed at sea.
-However, hatchways which may be kept open for access at sea are to be as small as practicable (a maximum of 1 square metre in clear area), and fitted with coamings of at least 300mm in height in positions 1 and 2 Hatchways should be as near to the centreline as practicable, especially on sailing vessels.
-Covers of hatchways are to be permanently attached to the hatch coamings and, where hinged, the hinges are to be located on the forward side.
+For vessels up to 75m load line length, a standard superstructure height is to be taken as 1.8m.
+For vessels over 125m load line length, this is to be taken as 2.3m.
+Superstructure heights for vessels of intermediate lengths should be obtained by interpolation.

 For the purposes of this section only, where actual freeboard to the weather deck exceeds that required by ICLL 66 by at least one standard superstructure height, openings on that deck, abaft of the forward quarter, may be assumed to be in position 2.
 This is to be taken, unless otherwise stated, as defined in ICLL 66.